 Jordan's Story

 Jordan joined Watsi on March 8th, 2019.
 Four years ago, Jordan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jordan's most recent donation supported Juanita, a 75-year-old woman from Philippines, to fund a thyroidectomy to treat cancer.
+Jordan's most recent donation supported Mu, a 62-year-old woman from Thailand, to fund hip replacement surgery.

 Impact